SeungKang/oki/README.md

 Pledge violations are logged in `/var/log/messages`.

 ## Special Thanks
-A mega thank you to Stephan Fox Jr, he's the bestest.
+A mega thank you to [Stephan Fox Jr](https://github.com/stephen-fox), he's the best :).
 Stephan played a significant role in assisting me with this project and discussions on its functionality.
 I'm eternally grateful for his support, encouragement, patience, and guidance through this project.
-I can't wait to do more. :)
+I can't wait to do more.